AlemTuzlak/react-igniter/README.md

 ## What is new?

-Release **v1.1.3** is out!
+Release **v1.1.4** is out!
 New features include the following:

-1. Bug fixes & code quality improvements
+1. Added rootDir option for each generator
-2. React form shortcut `rig form [name]`
+2. Added option to disable generators using configuration

 The form generation feature is finally introduced in version 1.1.0 of react-igniter!
 Now you are able to create forms with [react-hook-form](https://react-hook-form.com/) with per field configurations for field type and field validation.
 The **v1.1.X** versions of react-igniter will be focused on new form generation features.
 Roadmap will be updated accordingly!